Unleash/unleash/README.md

 </div>

-Unleash is the open-source feature management platform.
-It provides a great overview over all feature toggles/flags across all your applications and services.
-Unleash enables software teams all over the world to take full control on how they enabled new functionality to end users.
+Unleash is an open-source feature management platform.
+It provides a great overview of all feature toggles/flags across all your applications and services.
+Unleash enables software teams all over the world to take full control of how they enabled new functionality to end-users.

 Unleash comes with [official client SDKs](https://docs.getunleash.io/sdks) for all the popular languages.